Copyright 2020 by Richard O. Aichele - email email@example.com - and InforWorks.com

 Exploring the Doomed Sunken Warships

 The expedition's first dive was on the HMS Defense.
-One conclusion was that a shell had penetrated into ammunition spaces at the aft of the ship causing "a propogation of propellant," also called a flash fire, from aft to forward " down the ammunition passageways finally denotating the forward magazine."
+One conclusion was that a shell had penetrated into ammunition spaces at the aft of the ship causing "a propagation of propellant," also called a flash fire, from aft to forward " down the ammunition passageways finally detonating the forward magazine."
 It mentions finding that turret roofs appear to have been blown off possibly by the forces passageway explosions below as they vented upward through the vertical turrets' Main Trunks.
 The second dive on the HMS Invincible found evidence of mishandling of the cordite propellant.
 Cordite charges appeared to have been left out of their protective canisters to speed their transfer up and into the turret guns to maintain a high rate of fire.

 Interestingly, the answers to the questions of "why" are being discovered with greater accuracy than was possible during the last 103 years.